Entertainment News Roundup: Rio pop star Anitta becomes first Brazilian to top Spotify's global chart; Oscars weekend kicks off with honors for Samuel L. Jackson, Danny Glover and more | Entertainment

 Foo Fighters drummer Taylor Hawkins dies, aged 50

-Taylor Hawkins, the drummer of American rock band Foo Fighters, has died aged 50, the band announced late on Friday.
-The band did not give a cause of death.
+The death of Taylor Hawkins, the drummer of American rock band Foo Fighters, is being investigated by Colombian authorities after he passed away at a hotel in Bogota, sending shockwaves through the global music industry.
+The band announced late on Friday that Hawkins, 50, had died, but did not give a cause of death.

 Diana musical and 'Space Jam' snag the most Razzie awards